mariolambrette/AnimalTrackR/README.md

 ### Dependencies

-`AnimalTrackR` has multiple external dependencies, including python libraries and FFmpeg.
-For the vast majority of users the built-in `create_TrackR_condaenv()` function will handle all dependencies, however for users where this is not the case see the DEPENDENCIES DOCUMENTATION (vignette with description of all dependencies)
+`AnimalTrackR` has multiple python dependencies.
+For the vast majority of users the built-in `create_TrackR_env()` function will handle all dependencies, however for users where this is not the case see the DEPENDENCIES DOCUMENTATION (vignette with description of all dependencies)

 ## Quick start guide